 I’m quite excited about today.
-It’s the first day of the World Cup, which means a month of almost continual football.
+It’s the first day of the World Cup, one of the biggest football tournaments, which means a month of almost continual football.
 I’ll be watching as many as I can, and nothing, absolutely nothing, will make me miss an England game (Wales didn’t qualify, so I don’t feel guilty about supporting England!).
 I’ll be there, shouting at the TV, holding my head in my hands when it gets stressful and whooping with joy when (if!) we score.

 You see, I’m a huge football fan.
 Sometimes, I’ve sat up and watched matches on TV and Graham has sodded off to bed.
 I’ve never been to a football match because, well, money and kids, and the fact that I live 140 miles away from my hometown kind of stops that, but I love football as much as many blokes.
 I’m an Aston Villa fan (because someone has to support them!) and watch every match I can.
 I chat about football with a couple of the dads at the school gates.
-We pay an extortionate amount of money for the sports channels on TV purely for footie.
+We pay an extortionate amount of money for the sports channels on TV purely for footie and dabble a bit on football betting sites.
 My Facebook profile photo has the Villa badge on, and it’s in my Twitter bio.

 I’m not massively knowledgeable about the game, I admit.
 I can tell if a team is playing well, and I have a basic grasp of the offside rule, but some of it does go over my head.
 It doesn’t stop me enjoying it though.
 I’ve always liked football to some degree, watching all the Euro and World Cup games with my dad, but league football was something I only started enjoying about eight years ago.
 My dad and brothers are huge Villa fans, so it was only natural that I would be too.
 Thankfully, so is Graham!
 I admit that my interest in football probably started when I was a teenager and I discovered David Beckham (Dave, it’s been 20 years now.
 Give me a call, hey?) but now it’s not just about watching 22 men running about on a field in shorts.
 Honestly!